1. What is immunization?

-Immunization is the process whereby a child is made immune or resistant to an infectious disease by the administration of a vaccine.
-Immunization helps protect the child from life threatening disease.
-It also helps reduce the spread of disease to others.
+Immunization is the process whereby a person is made immune or resistant to an infectious disease, typically by the administration of a vaccine.
+Vaccines stimulate the body’s own immune system to protect the person against subsequent infection or disease.1

-In our country, under the UIP, vaccines are provided against 7 life threatening diseases i.e. Tuberculosis, Poliomyelitis, Hepatitis B, Diphtheria, Pertussis, Tetanus and Measles.
-In few selected states and districts, vaccines are also provided against Haemophilus influenzae type B and Japanese Encephalitis
+In our country, under the UIP, vaccines are provided against 10 life threatening diseases i.e. Tuberculosis, Poliomyelitis, Hepatitis B, Diphtheria, Pertussis, Tetanus, RotaVirus, Pneumococcal Conjugate, Measles and Rubella.
+In few selected states and districts, vaccines are also provided against Haemophilus influenzae type B and Japanese Encephalitis.

 For most children, there are no side effects from immunization.
 However, some children may experience mild pain, swelling and/or redness at the injection site which goes away within a few days.
 Serious side effects are rare.
 However, vaccines are continuously monitored for safety and like any medication, vaccine may cause side effects.

 Immunization process starts when a child is in utero.
 Immunity developed from TT vaccine given to pregnant women passes to her child and protects from neonatal tetanus.
 Immunity against some infections, like measles, is transferred to child as passive immunity and protects from infection for some period after birth.
 Under National Immunization Schedule, BCG, OPV, and Hep B vaccines are given to child immediately after birth.

 8. Why do healthy kids need to be immunized?

 Vaccinations are intended to keep children healthy.
 Vaccines work by protecting them before disease strikes.
 If you wait until your child gets sick, it will be too late for the vaccines to work.

 9. Now IPV is given along with OPV at 6 and 14 weeks.
 Is it safe to give two vaccines against the same disease together?